 A pattern of recurring insomnia starting early in life may be related to a variety of health conditions that can increase the risk of stroke with age.
 If your senior loved one is prone to insomnia, knowing which health conditions to watch for may help prevent potential strokes.
-The staff at Home Care Assistance, a trusted provider of senior home care in Las Vegas, offers this information on the links between insomnia and strokes.
+The staff at Home Care Assistance, a trusted provider of senior care, offers this information on the links between insomnia and strokes.
+For reliable home care, Las Vegas families can get in touch with us anytime to learn about elderly care.

 Weakening of the Heart